 Is a Lack of Antioxidants a Link Between Diet and Skin Cancer?

-Oxidative stress is a big player in the development of melanoma.
+Oxidative stress (resulting in DNA damage) is a big player in the development of melanoma.

 Unfortunately, rapidly rising cancer rates probably go hand-in-hand with the plummeting nutritional value of the average diet.